 This 55-year old Asian man had been bothered by his lack of creases for years but chose not to do anything about it.
 That was until his signs of aging caught up with him, and his eyelids actually interfered with his vision.
 He had Asian eyelid surgery done by Dr. Amiya Prasad to improve his vision.
 He was not bothered by the lower lid bags that he had.
 He felt that they were appropriate for his appearance so he elected to leave them alone.

-Differences between the Asian Eyelid and Occidental Eyelid
+Differences between the Asian Eyelid and Caucasian Eyelid

 Asian eyelids differ from Caucasian or Occidental eyelids in many ways, which is why it requires its own special approach and treatment.
 These differences are manifested in the following ways: